rhysrose/Rainfall_Changes_Tanzania/README.md

 - Streamlit Web App: Live deployment link for interactive exploration of climate predictions.

 ## Conclusion:
 This project will equip you with essential skills in data preprocessing, exploratory data analysis, machine learning modeling, and deploying a web application using Streamlit.
 It leverages freely available climate data to gain insights into climate change patterns specific to Tanzania.
-Adjustments can be made based on specific datasets you find during your exploration.
+Adjustments can be made based on specific datasets you find during your exploration.# Rainfall_Changes_Tanzania